Collin Peterson: 2010s

 In 2010, Peterson survived another Republican wave election.
 This time, he defeated Lee Byberg 55%–38%, his worst election performance since 1994.
 In 2012, Peterson won re-election with 60.38% to Republican Lee Byberg's 34.85% and Independent Adam Steele's 4.67%.

 In 2013, Republicans began pressuring Peterson, in hopes of convincing him to retire.
 His seat was one of only a handful represented by a Democrat which had been carried by Mitt Romney in the 2012 election.
-Republican opposition tactics have included airing television advertisements, hiring a press staffer to give opposition research to reporters, hiring a tracker to follow him around his district and record him, and sending mobile billboards with critical statements on them to drive around his hometown.
+Republican opposition tactics included airing television advertisements, hiring a press staffer to give opposition research to reporters, hiring a tracker to follow him around his district and record him, and sending mobile billboards with critical statements on them to drive around his hometown.
 Peterson responded by saying, "They don't have anybody else to go after.
 It's kind of ridiculous, but whatever."
 After Republicans spread rumors that Peterson was planning to buy a house in Florida and retire there, he said: "I went from neutral on running again to 90 percent just because of this stupid stuff they're doing.
 You can't let these people be in charge of anything, in my opinion."
 On March 17, 2014, Peterson officially announced that he was running for re-election, saying, "I still have a lot of work to do".
-Despite being heavily targeted by national Republican groups, Peterson defeated Republican State Senator Torrey Westrom in the general election by 54% to 46%.
+Despite being heavily targeted by national Republican groups, Peterson defeated Republican state senator Torrey Westrom in the general election by 54% to 46%.

 In October 2014, Peterson said that he may keep running until 2020 because the Republicans "made me mad" with their efforts to defeat him or persuade him to retire.
 In January 2015, he stated that he was "running at this point" for re-election in 2016, saying that the efforts by Republicans to unseat him had "energized me" and "got me fired up".
 He was challenged by Republican retired Air Force Major Dave Hughes and beat him in close races in 2016 and 2018.